pitfail/pitfail-reports/report1/report1.rst

 Portfolio Management
 ....................
 Now logged in, the user is redirected to his or her Global League portfolio page.
-The portfolio page is the heart of the Pitfail website and serves as a portal to the rest of the website and is split into three sections: (1) controls to buy/sell securities, (2) league controls, and (3) an overview of the securities in the current portfolio:
+The portfolio page is the heart of the PitFail website and serves as a portal to the rest of the website and is split into three sections: (1) controls to buy/sell securities, (2) league controls, and (3) an overview of the securities in the current portfolio: